rui-huang-opt/discoopt/README.md

 # Distributed Composite Optimization (DisCoOpt)
-Distributed Composite Optimization (DCO) is a Python package for solving composite optimization problems of the form
+Distributed Composite Optimization (DisCoOpt) is a Python package for solving composite optimization problems of the form

 $$
 \min_{x \in \mathbb{R}^d} \quad \frac{1}{n} \sum_{i=1}^n f_i(x) + g(x),
 $$

 where each $f_i: \mathbb{R}^d \rightarrow \mathbb{R}$ is a smooth loss function associated with a local dataset or agent, and $g(x)$ is a (possibly non-smooth) regularization term.
-DCO enables efficient and robust distributed optimization across multiple nodes, making it suitable for federated learning, multi-agent systems, and large-scale machine learning tasks.
+DisCoOpt enables efficient and robust distributed optimization across multiple nodes, making it suitable for federated learning, multi-agent systems, and large-scale machine learning tasks.

 This package contains the experimental code for the paper *A Unified Framework for Robust Distributed Optimization under Bounded Disturbances*.